 Mint Impact Certificate

-Bundle the assessment frame and approved work into a Hypercert-backed certificate.
+Bundle an assessment and approved work into a Hypercert-backed certificate.

 What this helps you do

-Only garden owners or operators can mint the Hypercert.
-Evaluators and funders can inspect the evidence, but they cannot finalize the certificate unless they also have operator authority.
+Owners and operators can mint.
+Evaluators and funders can inspect the evidence, but they cannot finalize the certificate unless they also have owner/operator authority.

 Before you start